Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Introduction

+The cost of using a voting method that allows spoiler effects is not just that elections will actually be spoiled, as in Examples \ref{BushNaderGore} and \ref{IRVExample} (for discussion of the 2016 U.S. Presidential election, see \citealt{Kurrild-Klitgaard2018}, \citealt{Woon2020}, and \citealt{Potthoff2021}, and for examples outside of the U.S., see \citealt[\S~20.3.2]{Kaminski2015} and \citealt{Feizi2020}).
+Another cost is that potential candidates may be discouraged from entering close races in the first place on the grounds that they might be spoilers.

 What kind of ``spoiler effects'' should we try to prevent?
 This question mixes the conceptual question of what a ``spoiler'' is and the normative question of what effects we should prevent.
+Note that here we are dealing only with spoiler effects in single-office elections, as matters are more complicated in multi-office elections (see, e.g., \citealt{Kaminski2018}).

 First consider an obviously flawed definition of a spoiler: $b$ is a ``spoiler'' for $a$ just in case $a$ would win without $b$ in the election, but when $b$ joins, then $b$ but not $a$ wins.
 This is of course not the relevant notion, since spoilers are not winners.